Asduveneck/personal_site/images/Language_SVGs/readme.md

-Each Icon initially came from: https://konpa.github.io/devicon/
+Almost all icons come from:
+https://konpa.github.io/devicon/

 The following will be repeated for each SVG